ICN2020/ICN-database-Fed/OgbJavaLibrary/README.md

 ###Installation guide

-To use this library in your project, export OgbJavaLibrary/src/com/bonvoyage/ogb/clientlib/OgbClientLib.java as runnable jar file and add it to the build path of your project.
+To use this library in your project, export OgbJavaLibrary/src/com/icn2020/ogb/clientlib/OgbClientLib.java as runnable jar file and add it to the build path of your project.
 Then use

-        import com.bonvoyage.ogb.clientlib.*;
+        import com.ogb.clientlib.*;

 ## API method description